-From this discussion our new supporter program was created, which allowed other non-profit organizations to sign on as partners.
-We didn’t charge them, as the whole point was to increase awareness of malnutrition.
+From this discussion, our new supporter program was created, which allowed other non-profit organizations to sign on as partners.
+We didn’t charge them because the whole point was to increase awareness of malnutrition.

-This was a very important mark of our culture because the initial person who was asked the question didn’t keep it within a silo – they used critical thinking skills and understood that there could be implications well beyond one team.
-When the team grabbed hold, the group looked beyond the actual question asked to the opportunity at hand.
-And, in turn, a massive scope expansion was created by not answering a yes or no question.
-This past year, 34 organizations from around the world have signed with us to address malnutrition in hospitalized patients.
+This was a very important mark of our culture because the initial person who was asked the question didn’t keep it within a silo; they used critical thinking skills and understood there could be implications well beyond one team.
+When the team grabbed hold, the group looked beyond the actual question to the opportunity at hand.
+And, in turn, a massive scope expansion was created by not answering yes or no. This past year, 34 organizations from around the world have signed with us to address malnutrition in hospitalized patients.

 For example, the National Council on Aging joined, which is a major organization we typically do not partner with.
 Their involvement alone led to 2 million impressions.
 We increased our exposure by leaps and bounds, and it all began with a phone call.